 Drive Time: 1 hour 15 minutes

 I describe our own full day in Tahlequah in my complete guide to the town.
-Don’t miss the pizza shop where Carrie Underwood used to work while you’re here.
+You can visit a pizza shop where Carrie Underwood worked for a while if you like that sort of thing.

 Note: Travelers with more time in the area may want to tack on Sequoyah State Park, a jewel of the Oklahoma State Park system, on trips to Tahlequah.
 It’s just a 20-minute drive to scenic shorelines, hiking, and horseback riding.